hjellinek/ctk-core/docs/RunningTests_CLI.md

     ...
 ```

-Right now, the set of tests is small and runs quickly; but, as the test suite gets larger, or the tests get slower, you may want to control which tests are run.
-Tests are selected primarily based on name-matching against the test class, and you can supply a property to be the match regex.
 To make this work, the CTK/CTS  has a naming convention for tests:

 **Test classes end in "IT"**

+So the default for `ctk.matchStr` is ".*IT.class" - that is, any class ending in "IT"

 For example, the CTS test suite package includes the java package